TonysCousin/udacity-reinforcement-learning/projects/tennis/docs/Report.md

 I used the Multi-Agent Deep Deterministic Policy gradient (MADDPG) algorithm to train the two bots.
 Whereas the original DDPG was intended for a single agent, it used an actor-critic approach.
 The actor neural network (NN) attempts to provide the agent's desired outputs (i.e. solving the problem at hand), based on observations of the environment.
-Meanwhile, the critic NN observes the environment as well, but also observes the actor's outputs, and attemts to learn an effective _Q function_ to describe the losses that tell the actor how close it is to the target.
+Meanwhile, the critic NN observes the environment as well, but also observes the actor's outputs, and attemts to learn an effective _Q function_ to describe the losses that tell the actor how close it is to the goal.
 Both the actor and the critic are instantiated twice; one embodies the actual policy that is being learned, and one acts as a "target", whose outputs become a reference to which the policy can be compared.
 To make this inherently unstable situation more tenable, the target NN's parameters are very slowly updated to move ever closer to those of the policy NN (whose parameters are also changing as learning evolves).
 A key training hyperparameter is the _tau_ value that controls the rate that the target moves toward the policy network.